 - An awareness that grades, while important, are not everything in life!

 My main research area over the last few years - starting with a PhD at the University of Leeds in 1991 - has been popular Catholicism, in particular the apparitions and shrines of Mary; and I have published articles in this area and on Mary in the New Testament.
 In 2016, I published Our Lady of the Nations: Apparitions of Mary in Twentieth Century Catholic Europe with Oxford University Press.
-I am currently preparing and editing a new Oxford Handbook of Mary, to be published in 2019 by Oxford University Press.
+I have recently edited a new Oxford Handbook of Mary, published by Oxford University Press in 2019.

 I am the member of the Centre for Marian Studies, which is an academic institute combining a variety of approaches into the cult of Mary, offering certificates, MAs and PhDs in Marian Studies.
 It also acts as a consultant to the media, makes available a resource library and publishes academic material.

 Marian Studies involves the interdisciplinary study of devotion to the Virgin Mary.
 Marian Studies involves Mariology; church history; art history; gender studies; sociology; anthropology; literature studies.
 While its major focus is Christian expressions from East to West, Islamic views of Mary are also of great importance.

 I have written one monograph: Our Lady of the Nations: Apparitions of Mary in Twentieth Century Catholic Europe (OUP, 2016).

 I have also edited three books, which include my own editorials and contributions: Documents of the Christian Church (OUP, 3rd and 4th editions, 1999 and 2011), Origins of the Cult of the Virgin Mary (Continuum/Bloomsbury, 2008), and the Oxford Handbook of Mary (OUP, 2019)